DloomPlz/personal-guides/Linux/Lesson 2 - DAC cgroup/Lesson 2 DAC cgroup.md

 ### Stategy

-- Isolation Access restriction gives permission to users to only what they need
+Isolation Access restriction gives permission to users to only what they need which are :

 - monitoring (logs action of users)

 - Analysis

 ### Cgroup